-The problem of racism and violence at football matches, (but by no means is the only sport or event which has the opportunity for the same behaviour) are that minorities still feel its acceptable to act the way they do.
+The problem with racism and violence at sporting events, is that minorities still feel its acceptable to act the way they do.
 It’s down to the clubs, leagues and governing bodies to do the right thing and make the “Zero Tolerance” message a Zero-sum game, with the help of technology.

 I wonder which Club is bold enough to go for it and claim the trophy of being the first to stamp out racism on the terraces for good?